-Preschool and kindergarten students have half-day classes every day with both English and Spanish teachers who rotate the role of lead teacher.
+Preschool students have half-day classes every day with both English and Spanish teachers who rotate the role of lead teacher.
 Both English-speaking and Spanish-speaking teachers are present during structured play, or “centers” time, and co-facilitate instruction.
 The lessons are play-based, exploratory, and centered on 6-week themes and core areas of development, including cognitive development, social and emotional development, first and second language development, and development of motor and artistic skills.

 Elementary School (Grades 1-6)

 In the Elementary School, English-speaking homeroom teachers give daily instruction in English literacy, Math, and Science with integration across subjects.
 Spanish and Social Studies are taught in Spanish by Spanish-speaking teachers.